roti-d/100-days-of-code/log.md

 **Thoughts:**
 - It is tough to balanace between work, study and family.
 I need to find a good way to do this and not burn myself out.

+## Day 47: Aug 22, 2022 (Mon)

+**Today's Progress**:
+- Rewatched a bit of David Silver's lecture 5 on Model free learning.

+**What I learned**:
+- Model free learning can be done on-policy or off-policy.
+  - On-policy:
+    - Monte Carlo on Q-value + ∈ greedy policy.
+      - need to use Q value because this is model free and we don't know the transition matrix.
+      - need to use ∈ greedy instead of greedy because we don't want to get stuck in local maximum.
+      - To do MC efficiently, we can do policy optimization after every episode instead of wait till the q-value for that q(s,a) converges
+      - Greedy in the Limiit with Infinite Exploration(GLIE):
+        - all states, actions must be explored infinite number of times,
+        - The policy converges on a greedy policy
+      - GLIE Monte Carlo control
+        - GLIE MC => uses 1/k
+        - Every time a state-action is visited, increment the counter by 1.
+        - Update the q(s,a) by `estiamated q(s,a) - current-q(s,q)/counter`

+**Thoughts:**
+- Feel like I'm getting lazy, and not spending enough time at work and study.
+Need to get back to it!!!